 Is it Worth Suing After a Car Accident?

-When you are injured in a car crash, you may be wondering if it is worth suing the other driver.
-This can be a difficult decision, especially if you consider hiring an attorney.
+When you are injured in a car crash, you may wonder if it is worth suing the other driver.
+This can be difficult, especially if you consider hiring an attorney.

 The first step in any car accident lawsuit is to determine if it is worth your time and money to pursue.
 Many people are injured in car accidents each year, but not all choose to file a lawsuit.
 There are several factors that you must consider before making this decision: